top of page

 With the 6138 movement, Seiko - as usual - set the standard followed by the Swiss watch industry 20 years later.
 The same movement configuration was adopted by Rolex when it made its own in-house movement for the Daytona in 2000, 30 years after Seiko released its 6139 and 6138 calibres.

-This Seiko UFO comes on a maroon leather rally strap, and with nylon strap, spring bar tool, and rugged travel case.
+This Seiko UFO comes on a quite loyal homage to the original presidential-style bracelet this watch was sold on - it also comes with a nylon strap, spring bar tool, and rugged travel case.

-• DIAL: Seiko SpeedTimer-signed black dial - reddish-orange dial accents remain particularly vibrant with zero fade, unlike on most UFO examples.
-Day/date - with Kanji Japanese/English day variants - at 3 o’clock position works nicely.
-Correct hour, minute, and chronograph handset; lume throughout handset and dial retains shine.
+• DIAL: Seiko SpeedTimer-signed black dial - reddish-orange dial accents remain particularly vibrant with next to no fade, unlike on most UFO examples.
+Day/date - with English/Spanish day variants - at 3 o’clock position works nicely.
+Correct hour, minute, and chronograph handset; lume throughout handset and dial retains shine following exposure to strong light.

 CASE: Stainless-steel case measures 44mm (w/o crown, 46mm with) x 47mm; matching caseback.
-The factory-original brushed finish is wholly intact with zero evidence of machine polish; bezel insert is in overall excellent condition, with crisp wirting and no fade.
+The factory-original brushed finish is wholly intact with zero evidence of machine polish; bezel insert is in overall solid condition, with crisp writing and little wear.

-CRYSTAL: Correct 6138 Hardlex crystal, no cracks nor scratches.
+CRYSTAL: Correct 6138 Hardlex crystal, no cracks or scratches.

 CROWN: Unsigned stainless-steel crown.